AliOS: History

 On 28 July 2011, Alibaba Cloud confirmed the existence of its own mobile operating system, the YunOS.
 The system was described as the result of three years of development and uses Alibaba Cloud's self-developed distributed file system and virtual machine, making it fully compatible with Android-based applications.
 With its YunOS, the company is challenging the dominant Android in China and is also looking to expand into Western markets.
 It was first used in the K-Touch W700 in 2011.

 As of May 2012, 1 million YunOS-powered smartphones have been sold.
 It was expected to become the second biggest operating system in China by shipments at the end of 2016, with 14% of the market.
 The latest publicly available version of YunOS, YunOS 5 Atom, as a forked version of Android 6.0, was released on 10 December 2015.

 In October 2017, Alibaba Group decided to upgrade its operating system strategy to focus investment on the burgeoning Internet of Things sector.
 As part of the move, Alibaba rebranded its YunOS operating system as AliOS, an operating system offering OS solutions for automobile, industrial and IoT devices.
+The integration of AliOS with Alibaba's internet-connected car ran a dashboard based on the AliOS system, which at the time was referred to as the YunOS software.
+It was already being used to power phones and tablets, as well as home appliances like refrigerators and air conditioners from other makers.
+But the company stressed that the cars will run independently of users' smartphones.
+The cars were sold through Tmall, while components compatible with AliOS software systems were sold through sister sites like Alibaba.
 At the same time, Alibaba introduced an open-source IoT edition of AliOS, named as AliOS Things.